Brave Writer Podcast: When Learning Isn’t Fun with Anne Trott

 Guess what?
 There’s a solution.

-Anne Trott, today’s podcast guest of honor, wrote to me asking: How can I push past the difficult learning moments without damaging my relationship with my children?
+Anne Trott, our podcast guest of honor, wrote to me asking: How can I push past the difficult learning moments without damaging my relationship with my children?

 We patched together a plan, Anne did her “homework,” and the end result is truly encouraging.